 Epilepsy is the most common childhood brain disorder, affecting about 470,000 children in the United States.
 After your child has a seizure, they can receive exceptional care from the team of pediatric neurologists and epilepsy experts at THINK Neurology for Kids.
 The team is known for its expertise in epilepsy and its remarkable ability to connect with children while developing a customized treatment that keeps seizures well controlled.
 You can also get a quick appointment at THINK Neurology for Kids.
-Call the office in The Woodlands, Katy or Cypress, Texas, or schedule an appointment online today.
+Call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, or schedule an appointment online today.

 Epilepsy, which is defined by recurring seizures, is diagnosed when your child has two or more seizures.
 Seizures occur when your child’s brain has a sudden burst of abnormal and uncontrolled electrical activity that disrupts normal brain function.

 Epilepsy causes different types of seizures that are categorized according to where the seizure begins in your child’s brain and your child’s awareness during the seizure.
 Some types of seizures cause loss of consciousness, while your child may stay awake during others.

 Specific symptoms define each type of seizure.
 As a group, however, they cause symptoms such as: